pgrunde/points/README.md

   return 5
 }
 ```
-The `fmt.Printf` function took arguments which were declared inside the parenthesis, however `PlayerCount` takes no arguments.
-It does, however, return an integer, so we need to declare that return type after the parenthesis.
+The `fmt.Printf` function took arguments which were declared inside the parenthesis, however `PlayerCount` takes no arguments (nothing inbetween the parenthesis).
+It does, however, return an integer, so we need to declare that return type after the parenthesis `func PlayerCount() int`.
 The next part of our function is wrapped in curly bracket delimiters and is called the function [block](https://golang.org/ref/spec#Blocks).
 All the lines of code inside `{` and `}` run whenever the function is used.
-The first line in the `main()` function shows us creating the `count` variable by setting it to whatever the heck gets returned to us from `PlayerCount()` When the function code is running, the `return` keyword tells the function to exit and return whatever value comes after `return`, which in our case is the integer 5 (go ahead and try to return `"five"` and try to run to program- it won't even compile when the type you return doesn't match the return type you specified).
+The code is run just like instructions, one line after the other.
+When the function code is running, the `return` keyword tells the function to exit and return whatever value comes after `return`, which in our case is the integer 5 (go ahead and wrtie `return "five"` and try to run the program- it won't even compile when the type you return doesn't match the return type you specified).
 Don't forget Go can perform math with integers, so `return 2 + 3` and `return 7 - 1` would all return the same thing as `return 5`.

 [Here](http://play.golang.org/p/8ummDvoLm_) is an example where PlayerCount takes an argument, `(i int)`.
 Inside the function block you can see that the input is represented by the `i`.

 # Make your own types

 The Go language comes with many [built in](http://golang.org/pkg/builtin/) types, but you are not held back from making your very own.
 The keyword to begin creating your own type is, well, `type`.
 Types you create must have a name and have an underlying type.
 What does 'underylying type' mean?
 It means I can write `type Count int` and have a brand new type that has all the properties of its underlying type integer.
 Why would I do this though?
 Why can't I use `int` for everything?
 You could.
 Nothing would stop you.
 However, using a named type like this can prevent you from accidentally using a the wrong variable for the wrong input, causing your code to fail.
-If we re-wrote our PlayerCount function to use a customer Count type, it could look like this:
+If we re-wrote our PlayerCount function to use a custom Count type, it could look like this:
 ```
 package main